KennyS

 Kenny Schrub (born May 19, 1995 in Sarrebourg (Moselle, France)), better known as kennyS, is a French former professional Counter-Strike: Global Offensive player.
 He was named "eSports Player of the Year" at The Game Awards 2015.
 He was considered the best sniper in the game, and Duncan Shields, a Counter-Strike analyst, has called him the best player in the game prior to the sniper being changed.
 Some of his previous teams include Titan, VeryGames, Team LDLC.com, Recursive eSports, Clan-Mystik, Team EnVyUs and G2 Esports.
 He was a professional Counter-Strike: Source player before transitioning to Global Offensive in 2012.
-Schrub announced his retirement from competitive Counter-Strike on May 20, 2023, before the semifinal between Team Vitality and Apeks at the Blast Paris Major in Paris.
+Schrub announced his retirement from competitive Counter-Strike on May 20, 2023, before the semifinal between Team Vitality and Apeks at the Blast Paris Major in Paris and one day following his 28th birthday.

 Early life

 Schrub started playing Counter-Strike at a young age in France.
 He was introduced to Counter-Strike at the age of 6 by his brother; he and his brothers have a 10-year age difference, but by the age of 8, Schrub was already better than his brothers.
 When he was 11, they decided to enter a local tournament and won.
 After this victory, his brother pushed him to pursue his dream of becoming a professional player.
 His skill led him to be invited to tournaments in Arles.